Student Prosecutors Impress U.S. Attorney’s Office

 March 7, 2011

-The six Pacific McGeorge students working for the U.S. Attorney's Office Misdemeanor Unit this academic year are racking up impressive victories in the U.S. District Court, Eastern District of California, which have been drawing media attention.
+The six McGeorge students working for the U.S. Attorney's Office Misdemeanor Unit this academic year are racking up impressive victories in the U.S. District Court, Eastern District of California, which have been drawing media attention.

 The latest victory for the students came in a four-day jury trial conducted by Catherine Chyi and Bob Sweetin that ended on March 3, 2011, with a guilty verdict on four counts against a man who cut down more than 35 trees in the Sacramento River National Wildlife Refuge and poured gravel on the land.
 Several newspapers and radio-TV outlets reported on the case.